danawoodman/cng/README.md

 Mostly, this project was an excuse to play more with Go, but also I wanted a more portable version of onchange.

 I also couldn't find the tool I wanted in the Go (or broader) ecosystem that was a portable binary.
-I tried out [air][air], [gow][gow], [Task][task] and others but none of them really fit my needs.
+I tried out [air][air], [gow][gow], [Task][task] and others but none of them really fit my needs (still great tools tho!).
+For me, air didn't work well when I tried it with `go run`. `gow` does work with `go run` but it's not generic enough to use outside of go projects. `Task` is a cool modern alternative to make but I also could get it working well with `go run` and killing my web server processes (and associated port binding).

 I loved onchange but the combo of requiring Node, not being maintained anymore, and not being a portable binary was a deal breaker for me (well that and I just wanted to try and make it myself in Go 😅).

 ## Development